TelepathicGrunt/Bumblezone/README.md

 # MAVEN

-For developers that want to add RS to their mod's workspace:
+For developers that want to add Bumblezone to their mod's workspace:

 <blockquote>repositories {